 - Country risk ratings, State Department postings, medical travel recommendations, and immunization requirements

 - Access to medical doctors via phone consultation

 - Phone assessment and phone translation services in case of hospitalization

 - ISOS also has an application that is available to download for smart phones.
 Please download and register your travel information on MyTrips portal.
 These services are especially valuable when you are traveling during breaks, or visiting destinations where you have no local contacts and find yourself needing medical advice.

 NOTE: Use of actual medical services (beyond information services) is not free.
 While you have access to ISOS clinics and doctors around the world, you will be responsible for the cost of such services if not covered by your health insurance policy or the ISIC insurance policy.
 The ISOS program is not a health insurance plan.

 Overseas Center Staff Support

-Should you need one, you should consult SU Abroad staff about medical referrals to local clinics, hospitals, and specialists.
-In the case of an emergency, you should contact the SU Abroad center staff as soon as possible (if after hours, call the center’s emergency phone number).
+Should you need one, you should consult Syracuse Abroad staff about medical referrals to local clinics, hospitals, and specialists.
+In the case of an emergency, you should contact the Syracuse Abroad center staff as soon as possible (if after hours, call the center’s emergency phone number).